Jujelle/Jujelle.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third-year undergraduate student from School of ECE, Zhejiang University.
+I'm a junior student from School of ECE, Zhejiang University.
 My research interest includes computer vision, robotics, deep learning and optoelectronics.

 I received the National Scholarship twice, and have won the 2nd place in the ICRA2022 General Place Recognition Competition.
 For more information, you can find my resume here: [Yixuan Li's Resume](../assets/Yixuan_Li.pdf).